IBM/charts/stable/ibm-db2oltp-dev/README.md

 ## Configuration

 You may change the default of each parameter using the `--set key=value[,key=value]`.
-I.e `helm install --name my-release --set global.image.secretname=<secretname> local/ibm-db2oltp-dev:2.0.0`
+I.e `helm install --name my-release --set global.image.secretName=<secretname> local/ibm-db2oltp-dev:3.0.0`

 > **Tip**: You can configure the default [values.yaml](values.yaml)